syncfusion-content/maui-docs/MAUI/Scheduler/appointments-view.md

 ---
 layout: post
 title: Appointments in .NET MAUI Scheduler control | Syncfusion
-description: Learn here all about to plan, configure and manage all day, recurrence and spanning appointments in Syncfusion .NET MAUI Scheduler (SfScheduler) control and more.
+description: Learn here all about to plan, configure and manage all day, recurrence and spanning appointments in Syncfusion .NET MAUI Scheduler(SfScheduler) control.
 platform: maui
 control: SfScheduler
 documentation: ug